wikimatze/vimfiles/README.md

 ## [vim-lexical](https://github.com/reedes/vim-lexical)
-Custom dictionary, thesaurus, and spellchecking options for files or when calling a command.
+Custom dictionary, thesaurus, and spell checking options for files or when calling a command.

 - `<C-x> <C-k>` ... opens the dictionary
 - `<C-x> <C-t>` ... opens the thesaurus